 - Track your listings and monitor ranking improvements.

-This simple DIY method can significantly boost visibility without hiring an agency.
+This simple DIY local citations building method can significantly boost visibility without hiring an agency.

 FAQs